-I’ve seen people put a lot of things in cookies, but this has to be one of the best ideas ever!
+I’ve seen people put a lot of things in cookies, but these Rolo Cookies have to be one of the best ideas ever!
 This is a must bake holiday cookie at our house.
-I find the dough is a little easier to handle if it’s been chilled for about 20 minutes.
-You can omit the nuts, but they help prevent sticking if any caramel escapes during baking.

 - 1 cup white sugar

 - 1 cup butter

 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper.

 - Cream together sugars and butter.
 Add eggs and vanilla and mix well.

 - Combine flour, cocoa and baking soda and and salt and add to butter mixture, mixing until well combined.
 Refrigerate dough for 30-60 minutes.

 - Shape about 1 tablespoon of dough around 1 Rolo.
 Dip the cookie bottom in finely chopped pecans.